roytang/blog/content/post/2002/12/31-dec-2002-happy-new-year-whatever.md

     hour and a half commute might sap my energy too much.
 Maybe I should carry

     chcocolates to work. 😛
-  * We got a PS2&#8230;in fact most of my free time these past couple of weeks
+  * We got a PS2... in fact most of my free time these past couple of weeks

     have been sapped by two huge beasts named Suikoden III and Fallout 2.